rdehaggart1/sceneVisibilityInSLAM/README.md

 ## Adding ORB-SLAM2 with Scene Visibility Estimation ROS Package

 You should now have a local repository of the modified ORB-SLAM2 code.
 The original ORB-SLAM2 has a ROS package of the same name, and similarly, the modified version has a ROS package of the name 'ORB_SLAM2_SVE'.
-ROS needs access to this new package, so you must edit your <i>.bashrc</i> file to allow for this.
+ROS needs access to this new package, so you must edit your `.bashrc` file to allow for this.
 This can be done using a text editor like nano to open this file in the following way:

 ```
 cd